-The Stellaris[®] General-Purpose Timer Module (GPTM) contains four GPTM blocks.
+The Stellaris® General-Purpose Timer Module (GPTM) contains four GPTM blocks.
 Each GPTM block provides two 16-bit timer/counters that can be configured to operate independently as timers or event counters, or configured to operate as one 32-bit timer or one 32-bit Real-Time Clock (RTC).
-Timers can also be used to trigger analog-to-digital (ADC) conversions.